SemanticMediaWiki/SemanticMediaWiki/docs/examples/boilerplate.resultprinter.example.md

 		// Add your parameters here

-		// Example of a unit paramter
+		// Example of a unit parameter
 		$definitions['unit'] = [
 			'message' => 'foo-paramdesc-unit',
 			'default' => '',